gustavo-bertoldi/FlightSearchCalendar/GUIDE.md

 ## Prepare EC2 instance

-With the new instance created, select it in the **Instances** list and click on connect to access it, note you will have to wait for the instance to be initilized before connecting, this process can take a couple of minutes.
+With the new instance created, select it in the **Instances** list and click on connect to access it, note you will have to wait for the instance to be initialized before connecting, this process can take a couple of minutes.
 Alternatively, you can connect to it using the `ssh` key generated earlier.

 Now we are going to install the necessary services in the instance in order to run our application and the automatic deployment.